Bouji-dev/Bouji-dev/README.md

-- 👋 Hi, I’m @Bouji-dev
+- 👋 Hi, I’m @Bouji-dev.
-- 👀 I’m interested in to be a data scientist
+- 👀 I’m interested in to be a data scientist.
-- 🌱 I’m currently learning c++, python and machin learning
+- 🌱 I’m currently learning c++, python and machin learning.
-- 💞️ I’m looking to collaborate on big projects with big companies
+- 💞️ I’m looking to collaborate on big projects with big companies.
-- 📫 Reach me by Email: info.sokna@gmail.com or Telegram: @Pishulii
+- 📫 Reach me by Email: info.sokna@gmail.com or Telegram: @Pishulii .

 ***Technologies That I Know :***